 I’ve always thought of Lara Croft as a modern-day “romantic explorer”, albeit one who’s armed to the teeth and equipped with all the latest high-tech gadgetry.
 Her insatiable thirst for knowledge and adventure drives her to explore ancient ruins and remote lands in search of priceless artefacts and long-lost civilizations.

 But she is not alone in her quest.

 Women have been blazing trails through foreign lands and archaeology long before she was a twinkle in Toby Gard’s eye.
-Some of these early pioneers were featured in Amanda Adams’ book, Ladies of the Field: Early Women Archaeologists and Their Search for Adventure, or in my article 5 Female Explorers Who Made Their Marks in Siberia.
+Some of these early pioneers were featured in Amanda Adams’ book, Ladies of the Field: Early Women Archaeologists and Their Search for Adventure and in my article 5 Female Explorers Who Made Their Marks in Siberia.

-If you’ve already read Amanda Adams’ book or simply want to learn more about these intrepid women, here are 10 biographies that might be right up your alley:
+If you’ve already read Amanda Adams’ book on female archaeologists or simply want to learn more about these intrepid women, here are 10 biographies that might be right up your alley:

 - Star of the Morning: The Extraordinary Life of Lady Hester Stanhope by Kirsten Ellis, HarperPress (2008) – The controversial niece of William Pitt the Younger not only survived a shipwreck, she also became the greatest female traveller of her day, conducted the first archaeological excavation in Palestine, and practically established her own little fiefdom in Lebanon.
 [Buy this on Amazon/Amazon UK]